Core

 Split Responsibility

 A store holds a value.
-An event reports a fact.
+An event reports a fact or a domain intent.
 An effect starts work that will finish later.
 A reaction connects those pieces into behavior.

-If you are about to add a method like setCount, name the event in task language instead: incremented, reset, submitted, messageReceived.
-The model should talk about the meaning of what happened, not the technical way to mutate a field.
+If you are about to add a method like setCount, name the event in task language instead: incremented, reset, open, submitted, messageReceived.
+The model should talk about the meaning of the action, not the technical way to mutate a field.

 Value Storage